dstautberg/Random-Words/README.md

    The executable will be created in the `dist` folder.

+### Download the Windows Executable

+A pre-built Windows `.exe` for the password generator is available on the [GitHub Releases page](https://github.com/your-username/your-repo/releases).
+Download the latest `random_password_generator.exe` from the Releases section—no Python installation required.

+> **Note:** If you want to build your own executable, see the instructions above under "Windows Executable."

 ### Distributing the Executable

 To share the `.exe` file, use [GitHub Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases):